From bank statement to ITR-ready summary: a CA's workflow

 Doing all of this in under a minute

 Steps 2 through 5 are exactly what Greenote Lite automates.
 Upload the Excel or CSV statement and download a four-sheet workbook: the party ledger, every transaction categorised and named, a category summary, and an ITR summary with AIS/SFT flags on the rows that matter.
 Anything the engine is not sure about is marked Suspense — you review, it never guesses.
-The first statement is free, with no signup wall.
+The first statement is free — verify your email with a one-time code and the workbook downloads.
+No password, no card.